Psionica/psionica.github.io/docs/workshop/dual.md

 After teaching your Dual this skill (by simply creating the skill file), it will automatically figure out when and how to use it, as can be seen in the chat.
 Actually, the `Write a paragraph...` part is just another command you can issue to your Dual yourself in the chat!
 It's skills building on each other all the way down.

 The next example is similar.
-Provide some examples, a placeholders or two, ask it to complete the pattern, and you just taught it a new skill.
+Provide some examples, a placeholder or two, ask it to complete the pattern, and you just taught it a new skill.
 You can use any placeholders you wish  (e.g. `*person*`, `*language*`, `*property*`) and provide as many of them as you like.
 Dual knows how to fill them in automatically, provided you actually specify them in your commands.

 {: .border }
 ![](/assets/images/dual_find_related_concepts.png)